junruren/Dice_Android/README.md

 ### App Usage
 1. Select the number of dices you wish to toss.
-2. Click the "Roll!!" button
+2. Click the "Roll!!!" button
+3. A Toast message is shown to differentiate two rolls that may have the same result.
-3. The the result is shown immediately below in the format of "Dice Value(1-6): # of this value after tossing"
+4. The the result is shown immediately.
+The number of each dice value are shown after its corresponding dice face icon.